Coinbase's latest argument in SEC case: Selling crypto is like trading baseball cards

 Coinbase Global (COIN) asked a US judge to dismiss a lawsuit from the Securities and Exchange Commission, arguing that the cryptocurrencies sold through its exchange are more like baseball cards than investment securities.

-"Our core argument is simple - we do not offer 'investment contracts' as that term has been construed by decades of Supreme Court and other binding precedent," Coinbase Chief Legal Officer Paul Grewal said in a post on X, formerly Twitter.
+"Our core argument is simple — we do not offer 'investment contracts' as that term has been construed by decades of Supreme Court and other binding precedent," Coinbase chief legal officer Paul Grewal said in a post on X, formerly Twitter.

 Today, @coinbase filed our brief asking the Court to dismiss the SEC’s case against us.
 Our core argument is simple — we do not offer "investment contracts" as that term has been construed by decades of Supreme Court and other binding precedent.
 1/3 https://t.co/r2EkDgkEuc